What is personal liability coverage?

-A homeowners insurance policy covers your home and your personal belongings, but it also covers you.
 Personal liability coverage protects you from the financial repercussions of your actions – or inaction.
+It covers the cost of injuries or damage for which you are responsible.

-Liability coverage protects you when something goes wrong, and you are being held responsible.
 A claim can be made against your homeowners liability coverage for the cost of medical bills after an injury or for someone else’s property that is damaged due to something you did or failed to do that could have prevented it.
-It will also cover you off the premises of your home.
+It covers you everywhere, not just at home.

 "Most insurance carriers provide coverage with worldwide protection in case a claim or lawsuit is brought against you because of accidental bodily injury or property damage, " Scott Hammersand, a personal lines risk advisor with Overmeyer Hall Associates, an insurance broker in Ohio, says.